vr & biosignals: increasing interpersonal understanding via a vr co-op driving game

 The driver cannot see the objects in the road, while the passenger can.
 If the driver hits an object, the car slows down.

 When the driver’s heart-rate increases, the music in the car also increases, making it more difficult to communicate.
 Through this, the passenger gets an idea of what the driver is currently experiencing.

 exploring emotions in games & social context

-In order to finalize a concept, we started with many storyboards (16+, a sample of which is shown above [illustrated by Hyun Paik and Wei Gong]) and narrowed it down to one concept: a driver and passenger in a car who have to sync their biosignals (in this case, heart-rate BPM)to successfully reach the finish line.
+In order to finalize a concept, we started with many storyboards (16+, a sample of which is shown above [illustrated by Hyun Paik and Wei Gong]) and narrowed it down to one concept: a driver and passenger in a car who have to work together by syncing their biosignals (in this case, heart-rate BPM) to successfully reach the finish line within a time limit

-Once we narrowed down our concept, we created further storyboards for speed-dating purposes (depicted storyboards by Hyun Paik, me, and Wei Gong).
+Once we narrowed down our concept, we created further storyboards for speed-dating purposes (depicted storyboards by Hyun Paik, me, and Wei Gong, respectively).
 Speed-dating was done to identify user needs when it comes to interpersonal understanding.
 We experienced a lot of difficulty in designing a game that also addresses emotional needs in a VR context.
-One of the biggest points

 prototyping & game design